haoyunlianlian744/Wrought-Aluminum-Alloys/README.md

 ### 8.nsga2_AHS2_optimization.ipynb
 This notebook performs machine-learning-assisted NSGA-II multi-objective optimization for the T6 aging process of AHS-2 aluminum alloy.
 The alloy composition and solution-treatment temperature are fixed, while aging temperature and aging time are used as optimization variables to balance yield strength, ultimate tensile strength, and elongation.

 The workflow includes AHS-2 subset extraction, surrogate-model re-tuning, Pareto-front search, weighted knee-point selection, and optimized process-window determination.
-The results provide a data-driven reference for heat-treatment parameter design and subsequent experimental validation of AHS-2 alloy.

 ### 9.visualization.ipynb
 Used for result visualization.